Put Safety First & Don’t Delay Brake Services

 Florida is tough on cars, and with the often rainy weather, why take the risk of your brakes not working when you need them to?
 Don’t delay if you notice any signs that your brakes may be faltering; it’s always better to be safe while on the road.
 Fortunately, there are some key warning signs that you can notice while driving that indicate when your brakes need to be serviced.
-If you notice any of the following, we recommend that you have your brakes inspected and repaired.
+If you notice any of the following, we recommend that you schedule brake services for your vehicle.

 - Longer stopping distances